-- Long-term Goals: The goal for this Primary spring Chinook Salmon population is full recovery in the Upper Cowlitz Subbasin, which would include, but not be limited to: - Adult abundance of >3,600 natural-origin adults spawning in nature (1,800 in each of the Cispus and upper Cowlitz river drainages). - Supplement with an Integrated Hatchery Program in which pNOB = 1 and pHOS <0.3, such that PNI >0.67. - Manage a percentage of the hatchery production for harvest, both below and above Mayfield Dam, to mitigate for lost harvest opportunity. - FHMP Goals: The goals for this program during this FHMP period are attainable steps toward population recovery, focusing on increasing the abundance of natural-origin spring Chinook Salmon in the Upper Cowlitz Subbasin, based on the following: - Maximizing the total number of spring Chinook Salmon spawning in the Upper Cowlitz Subbasin by continuing to use the existing Segregated Hatchery Program to supplement natural production. - Fish passage survival at Cowlitz Falls Dam is a key limiting factor, so we want to: - Improve collection efficiency. - Maintain high survival of the collected smolts. - Develop a disposition plan during the first year of the FHMP period that: - Prioritizes Cowlitz Basin program needs, including both recovery and harvest objectives, over out-of-basin needs. - Identifies decision point triggers and objectives for salmon/egg dispositions and harvest. - Defines surplus. - Balances when salmon and/or their offspring are surplus and no longer critical to Cowlitz Basin restoration needs. - Allows for only those salmon or their eggs/offspring that are determined to be surplus to the Cowlitz Basin programs to be exported to meet other State obligations outside of the Cowlitz Basin. - Develop a plan for initiating an Integrated Hatchery Program in the first year of the FHMP period, with potentially new or revised Decision Rules (e.g., based on the number of returning adults, the number of natural-origin smolts released at Cowlitz Salmon Hatchery, pHOS, pNOB, PNI, SAR, and/or productivity). - Increase and improve monitoring, evaluation, and data collection, including numbers by origin, age, and sex of all recoveries: - Returning to Cowlitz Salmon Hatchery. - Retained as broodstock. - Transported and released upstream of Mayfield Dam. - Hatchery surplus. - Hatchery strays to/from outside of the Cowlitz Basin. - Actual spawners in nature.
+- Long-term Goals: The long-term goal is for all hatchery production to come from the Integrated Hatchery Program, which will support both the recovery of Cowlitz River basin spring Chinook Salmon populations and provide for lost harvest opportunities. - FHMP Goals: The goals for this program during this FHMP period as defined by the FTC focus on population recovery by increasing the abundance of natural-origin spring Chinook Salmon in the Upper Cowlitz Subbasin, based on the following: - Maximizing the total number of spring Chinook Salmon spawning in the Upper Cowlitz Subbasin by using an Integrated Hatchery Program to supplement natural production. - Improve Fish Passage Survival at Cowlitz Falls Dam so that it is not a limiting factor: - Improve juvenile collection and Fish Passage Survival - Maintain high survival of the collected smolts. - Develop a disposition plan during the first year of the FHMP period that: - Cowlitz Basin program needs, including both recovery and harvest objectives, will be prioritized by developing a surplus plan as part of the Spring Chinook, Transition Plan to define fish/egg disposition and harvest objectives, minimum escapement targets, hatchery surplus disposition, and associated triggers.
+At times, management authorities may need to be exercised to accommodate State obligations for out-of-basin programs requiring out-of-basin transfer of fish and/or gametes.
+In these circumstances, the fish and/or gametes will clearly be communicated to the FTC as surplus.
+If these management actions could negatively impact the ability for Settlement Agreement goals of achieving recovery and harvest opportunity in the Cowlitz Basin, Tacoma Power may oppose the surplus. - Identifies decision point triggers and objectives for salmon/egg dispositions and harvest. - Defines surplus. - Balances when salmon and/or their offspring are surplus and no longer critical to Cowlitz Basin restoration needs. - The Transition Plan for spring Chinook Salmon will be developed within 1 year of completion of this FHMP and will address such factors as monitoring & evaluation strategies for the optimal rearing strategies to improve SAR. - Improve monitoring, evaluation, and data collection efforts, including origin, age, sex and genetic samples of all spring Chinook Salmon collected at the Barrier Dam Adult Facility and sampled on spawning grounds.
+This allows for accurate assessment of spring Chinook Salmon: - Returning to the Barrier Dam Adult Facility - Retained as broodstock. - Transported and released upstream of Mayfield Dam. - Hatchery surplus. - Hatchery strays to/from outside of the Cowlitz Basin. - Actual spawners in nature.

-- Natural smolts produced. - Reduce the abundance of hatchery surplus by increasing hatchery-origin harvest without a concomitant increase in natural-origin exploitation rate.
+- Reduce the abundance of hatchery surplus by increasing hatchery-origin harvest without a concomitant increase in natural-origin incidental mortality. - o Estimate rates of harvest.

-Reestablishing a self-sustaining population will ultimately require natural spawning by a sufficient number of natural-origin salmon and for their survival to exceed replacement (spawner-to-spawner productivity >1).
-Currently, low natural-origin abundance, high pHOS, poor smolt production and survival, and natural-origin harvest losses prevent this population from meeting its recovery goals.
+Reestablishing a self-sustaining population will require natural spawning by a sufficient number of natural-origin salmon and for their survival to exceed replacement (spawner-to-spawner productivity >1).
+Currently, low natural-origin abundance (due to low smolt production, marginal collection efficiency, and natural-origin harvest impacts) prevents this population from meeting its minimum viability abundance targets.